-(2) After the ePAF has been processed, the designated departmental contact should assist the employee in signing up for the next available New Employee Orientation, which includes required trainings such as equal employment opportunity (EEO), Title IX, Americans with Disabilities Act (ADAAA) and workplace violence.
+(2) After the ePAF has been processed, the designated departmental contact should assist the employee in signing up for the next available Benefits Orientation and New Employee Orientation, which includes required trainings such as equal employment opportunity (EEO), Title IX, Americans with Disabilities Act (ADAAA), and workplace violence.

 NOTE: All new benefits eligible employees are required to attend New Employee Orientation and Benefits Orientation conducted by Human Resources.
-Insurance eligible graduate students may contact Human Resources to attend the next available Benefits Orientation.
+Insurance eligible graduate students may contact Human Resources to attend the next available Benefits Orientation if desired.

 5. Reclassifications: Promotion, Demotion, Lateral

 (1) Promotion — The permanent movement of an employee from one position to another position in a higher pay grade as determined by work complexities, minimum job requirements, and pay scale.

 (2) Demotion — The permanent movement of an employee from one position to another position in a lower pay grade as determined by work complexities, minimum job requirements, and pay scale.